How To Spot A Zara Floral

 Zara's summer edit, aptly named "Blooming," is filled with lots and lots of flowers.
 But, what exactly makes a Zara floral different from any other?
 Allow us to explain.

-1. The Solid-Colored Background: Most of Zara's floral patterns rest on a solid background that's typically white, ivory, navy blue, terra-cotta red, black, or peachy pink.
+1. The Solid-Coloured Background: Most of Zara's floral patterns rest on a solid background that's typically white, ivory, navy blue, terra-cotta red, black, or peachy pink.

 2. The Scale: These florals aren't tiny, à la Cabbage Patch Kids.
 Instead, they're a bit zoomed-in and slightly oversized, with each flower typically at least one to two inches, creating an allover pattern that's pretty in-your-face (which explains why you can see them from a mile away).